Fields of Study: Humanities, Science, Social Sciences

 - Business: Information technology, finance, financial services, accounting, or consulting

-- Community development: Economic planning, NGOs, microfinance, public health, social entrepreneurship, or social work
+- Community development: Economic planning, NGOs, microfinance, or social entrepreneurship

 Unique study opportunities